Chad O'Shea

-Chad O'Shea (born December 18, 1972) is an American football coach and former player who is the wide receivers coach and passing game coordinator for the Cleveland Browns of the National Football League (NFL).
-He previously was an assistant coach for the Miami Dolphins, New England Patriots, Minnesota Vikings, and Kansas City Chiefs.
+Chad O'Shea (born December 18, 1972) is an American football coach and former player who is the wide receivers coach for the Kansas City Chiefs of the National Football League (NFL).
+He previously was an assistant coach for the Miami Dolphins, New England Patriots, Minnesota Vikings, and Cleveland Browns.

 College career

 O'Shea attended Marshall University from 1991 through 1993 before transferring to the University of Houston where he played football as a quarterback from 1994 through 1995.

 Coaching career

 College

 O'Shea served as a graduate assistant for Houston in 1996 before being promoted to wide receivers coach in 1997.
 He became tight ends coach and special teams coach in 1998 and added recruiting coordinator to those duties in 1999.
 In 2000, O'Shea moved to the University of Southern Mississippi, where he served as special teams coach and recruiting coordinator through 2002.

 Kansas City Chiefs

-In 2003, O'Shea was a volunteer assistant as an assistant special teams coach for the Kansas City Chiefs under special teams coordinator Frank Gansz, a coach for Houston when O'Shea played there.
+In 2003, O'Shea was a volunteer assistant as an assistant special teams coach for the Kansas City Chiefs under special teams coordinator Frank Gansz Jr., a coach for Houston when O'Shea played there.
 He became a full-time assistant special teams coach for the Chiefs in 2004, spending two years in that capacity.